-Checklist: Work - ' After Date 4 weeks 8 weeks 12 weeks I mostly stuck to my optimal time to work (+/- 30 minutes).
-If there is more of a tendency to be an early type: I usually put difficult tasks and decisions in the first half of the day and easy, bureaucratic ones in the afternoon.
+Checklist: Work After Date 4 weeks 8 weeks 12 weeks l mostly stuck to my optimal time to work (+/- 30 minutes). l usually put difficult tasks and decision in the first half of the day and easy, bureaucratic ones in the afternoon. ns